VPNL/bbfloc_v2.0/README.md

         - `dynamic_stimuli`: contains the dynamic stimuli, edited to have emoji fixations affixed onto them.
 Stimuli and blank baseline videos have a duration of 4s.
         - `updated_static_stimuli`: contains the static stimuli (1080x1080p), edited to have emoji fixations affixed onto them.
         - `saxestim_wfixation`: contains Heather Kosakowski's stimuli, edited to have emoji fixations affixed onto them.
 Stimuli have a duration of 2.6667s, blank baseline videos have 4s                   durations.

+## notes on getting psychopy to actually work on your mac
+- if you get an iohub crash error: go to privacy and security in your System settings -> go to accessibility -> allow psychopy to control your laptop